brentini/select-drop/README.md

 # Select Drop

   Simple jQuery plugin to convert select to dropdown.
+Nothing particularly fancy, if you're looking for something taking care of all your input elements there are other plugins out there that will be more appropriate.

 ## Basic Usage

   In the head of your html add the Select Drop stylesheet.
-A basic style is applied to the dropdown, it will be easy to customized to fit your needs.
+A basic style is applied to the dropdown, it will be easy to customize it to fit your needs.

   ```
     <link rel="stylesheet" href="css/select-drop.css">